alabou/NMOS-MatroxOnly/ReceiverCapabilities.md

 Receivers SHOULD express their capabilities as precisely as possible, using the relevant Parameter Constraints listed in the Capabilities register in the [NMOS Parameter Registers][] and [Matrox Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md).
 However, this specification may not be sufficiently expressive to indicate every type of stream or sub-Stream that a Receiver can or cannot consume successfully.
 It is entirely possible that a Receiver may fail to consume a stream or sub-Stream even if the Receiver's advertised Constraint Sets indicate that it can.

-A Receiver MUST not consume a stream or sub-Stream that is incompatible with the advertised Receiver Capabilities.
+A Receiver SHOULD not consume a stream or sub-Stream that is incompatible with the advertised Receiver Capabilities.

 The value of the `constraint_sets` attribute MUST be valid according to this specification.
 The value of all the Constraint Set attributes MUST be valid according to the relevant specification in the Capabilities register in the [NMOS Parameter Registers][]and [Matrox Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md).